 1954-1955 Commander Art Carlson During this year discussion was begun to consider remodeling or enlarging the present home or building a new post.
 The post presented Miss Jane Henning with a Citizenship award.

 1955-1956 Commander Robert LaVoy The post presented the Plano Band Association with Chromed rifles for their parades and activities.
 Comrade Telling was honored for his long and distinguished service to the Plano post and to the American Legion in general.
 The membership approved a plan to build a new home.
 Serving the building committee were comrades Wadley, Allen, Telling, Smith, Nichols, Eli Lucas Jr., Lavoy, Noss (Delvin), Weir, Stupka Jr. and Means.

 1956-1957 Commander Bill Means New home is under construction at the site of the present post, 510 E. Dearborn St. The construction project was not without some controversy.
 Some were concerned about the amount of money it was costing.
 Total cost $15,000.
 Others were concerned if the project would ever be completed.
-The building was errected making use of volunteer labor, primarily consisting of post members.
+The building was erected making use of volunteer labor, primarily consisting of post members.
 This was a year to be remembered.
-Many comrades worked evening after evening and weekends to complet the building.
+Many comrades worked evening after evening and weekends to complete the building.
 Meetings were short and many attended in construction clothes having come direct to the meeting from the construction site.
-Veteran's Day banquet was held on the gravel floor at the construction site.
+The veteran's Day banquet was held on the gravel floor at the construction site.
 Hot dogs and coffee were served.
 The first meeting in the newly constructed home was on January 7, 1957.

-1960-1961 Commander Bill Brown The post purchased and installed school safety sign for protection of our children.
+1960-1961 Commander Bill Brown The post purchased and installed a school safety sign for the protection of our children.
 Purchased flags for all school classrooms.
 Buck Kay and Mike Johns were awarded life memberships.
 The bonds used to build the post were paid off this year.

 1962-1963 Commander Adrian LaVallee